Troy Snyder

-Troy Snyder (born November 24, 1965, in Reading, Pennsylvania) is a former U.S. soccer player who is second on the high school career scoring list with 208 goals and 117 assists.
+Troy Snyder (born November 24, 1965) is a former U.S. soccer player who is second on the high school career scoring list with 208 goals and 117 assists.
 He spent most of his career playing indoor soccer, but also won an outdoor title in 1987 with the San Diego Nomads.
 Snyder earned five caps with the U.S. national team between 1985 and 1991 as well as another nine with the U.S. National Futsal Team.
 In 1983, he was a member of the U.S. team at the U-20 World Championship.

 Snyder is currently the president and part-owner of Reading United AC in USL League Two.

 Player

 Youth

 Snyder attended Fleetwood Area High School in Fleetwood, Pennsylvania, where he played as a forward on his school's soccer team.
 During his high school soccer career, which ran from 1980 to 1983, he scored 208 goals and assisted on 117 others.
 At the time, the 208 goals was a record, which has since been broken..^{} Following graduation from high school, Snyder attended Pennsylvania State University where he played for legendary coach Walter Bahr from 1984 to 1986.